Season 2026 – We’re back!

 Departure Time and Duration

-Reduced rates apply to minors aged 6–14, pupils, apprentices, and students up to 27 years old, recipients of benefits under SGB II or SGB XII, holders of the Wuppertal Pass, participants in BFD, FSJ, or FÖJ, conscripts, or those performing civilian service, and those liable for the infrastructure development fee.
-Please provide appropriate proof.
+Reduced rates apply to minors aged 6–14, school pupils, trainees and students up to 27 years of age, recipients of benefits under SGB II or SGB XII or holders of the Wuppertal Pass, participants in the Federal Volunteer Service (BFD), FSJ or FÖJ, basic military or civilian service members, and those liable to pay the infrastructure development levy.
+Please present appropriate proof.

 Contact